-- 1. Press and hold PRESET MODE on the projector or PRESET on the remote control for 3 seconds.
+- Make sure the Input Password page displays on screen.
+Press and hold PRESET MODE on the projector or remote control for 3 seconds.
 The projector will display a coded number on the screen. - 2.
 Write down the number and turn off your projector. - 3.
 Seek help from the local BenQ service center to decode the number.
 You may be required to provide proof of purchase documentation to verify that you are an authorized user of the projector.